-Vinesh Phogat: Indian wrestlers relaunch protest over sexual abuse claims
+Vinesh Phogat: India wrestlers seek chief's arrest over sexual abuse claims

 Olympic medallist Bajrang Punia and Sakshi Malik are also part of the protests.

-After the protests in January, which made international headlines, the federal government had suspended Mr Singh from his position and formed a panel to oversee the federation's activities.

-Ms Phogat had alleged at the time that at least 10 female wrestlers had confessed to her that they were sexually exploited by Mr Singh.
-She also said that they would not compete in international tournaments unless Mr Singh was removed from the post.
+Ms Phogat had alleged in January that at least 10 female wrestlers had confessed to her that they were sexually exploited by Mr Singh.
+She had also said that they would not compete in international tournaments unless Mr Singh was removed from the post.

-The Indian Olympic Association had also set up a committee to investigate the sexual harassment allegations against Mr Singh, who is a lawmaker and politician from the governing Bharatiya Janata Party.
-The committee submitted its report in April but its findings haven't been revealed yet.

 Ms Phogat had earlier told the BBC that the wrestlers would file a police complaint "at the right time".